 What you can do

-There are a few things you can do to keep Baby feeling his best on a formula diet.
+There are a few things you can do to keep Baby feeling their best on a formula diet.

 - Watch for any signs of an allergic reaction: These include swelling of the lips, diarrhea, vomiting, raised and itchy skin rash, slow weight gain, or breathing problems like wheezing after eating.
 Less-common signs include fussiness after eating, gassiness, or excessive spit up.

 - Talk to your pediatrician before making any changes: If you notice any of the symptoms of an allergy, you should immediately seek medical attention, and contact your pediatrician and talk to them about possibly switching Baby‘s formula.